Concordium/concordium.github.io/source/testnet/net/guides/run-node-ubuntu.rst

     apt remove --purge concordium-node

-  This will stop the node and remove all the installed files, but it will keep the database files and any files you might have added to the node's configuration and data directories.
+  This stops the node and removes all the installed files, but keeps the database files and any files you might have added to the node's configuration and data directories.

 2. Install the new package